True1024/16384/README.md

 ### Contributions

-To see the team who contributed to the https://gabrielecirulli.github.io/2048/, see that repository for an up to dat list.
+To see the team who contributed to the https://gabrielecirulli.github.io/2048/, see that repository for an up to date list.

 ### Screenshot